-The Peace Region is one of the top two Alberta regions for the production of forest products, first for employment in the forestry sector, and is the leading producer of pulp, paper and panelboard.
-The two major Forestry Management Agreements (FMAs) within the Peace Region cover nearly two million hectares of land, with over 1.3 million hectares of harvesting land.
+The Peace Region is one of the top two Alberta regions to manufacture forest products, is first for employment in the forestry sector, and is the leading producer of pulp, paper, and panelboard.
+The Grande Prairie area and the larger Peace Region benefit significantly from this important resource, which is used to manufacture wood products and provides a bounty of recreational opportunities.